-Note You must click on the Save button and then the Reboot button for the changes to take effect.
+Note You must click on the Save button for the changes to take effect, and then the Reboot button if you are specifying a server.

 2.6.12.1 Example Packets for Events

 The server and port are used to point to the listening server and the 'Remote Event Server URL' is the destination URL (typically the script running on the remote server that's used to parse and process the POST events).